 The school has teachers and teaching assistants who are experienced in working with children and young people with special educational needs and disabilities.
-Many have additional qualifications in areas of practice such as Visual Impairment, Multi-Sensory Impairment, Autism, Profound and Multiple Learning Difficulties, and Severe learning Difficulties.
+Many have additional qualifications in areas of practice such as Visual Impairment, Multi-Sensory Impairment, Autism, Profound and Multiple Learning Difficulties and Severe Learning Difficulties.
 The school believes that all pupils should be given opportunities to succeed, develop self-confidence and become as independent as possible in preparation for life after school.
 We Foster Success.

-A wide range of extra-curricular activities and visits take place every week in order to engage pupils and encourage success at all levels of learning.
+A wide range of activities and visits take place every week in order to engage pupils and encourage success at all levels of learning.

 How does the school adapt the curriculum and learning environment for pupils with Special Educational Needs?

 Where possible, all pupils access the curriculum in small groups with a high staff to pupil ratio.
 Some pupils may be working on materials from an earlier key stage than their actual year group and move on when learning is consolidated to ensure success.
-The new school has been purpose built to meet the needs of a wide range of learners.
+The school has been purpose built to meet the needs of a wide range of learners.

 What additional support for learning is available to pupils with Special Educational Needs?